 Patty Grant has served the Community Foundation since 1989, when she joined first as a member of the board.
 Leveraging the influence of Lilly Endowment's seven phases of the GIFT Initiative, Patty's leadership supported the Foundation's asset growth from $15,000 in 1990 to approximately $67 million today.
 Patty served as project director for the first Lilly Endowment Community Scholarship and the Community Alliance to Promise Education Initiative (CAPE), a $5 million spend-down initiative to advance educational attainment.
 As President and CEO, Patty lead the Foundation's team in design and development of the innovative Community Foundation Early Award Scholarship Program, which utilizes Indiana's CollegeChoice529 Plan to build college going identities and assets for post-secondary education.
-She is a member of the board of Parkview Wabash Hospital, Grow Wabash County, the Northeast Indiana Regional Partnership, and a trustee of Manchester University, North Manchester.
+She is a member of the board of Parkview Wabash Hospital, Grow Wabash County, and the Northeast Indiana Regional Partnership.
 Patty holds an undergraduate degree in Economics from DePauw University, Greencastle, Indiana and an MBA from Chicago Booth School of Business of the University of Chicago, Chicago, Illinois.
 Patty is passionate about the Community Foundation and its capacity and flexibility to empower individuals and groups to meaningfully impact our community --- forever.

 Vice President of Strategic Initiatives